max-kk/ajax-login-registration-modal-popup/readme.txt

 - With Theme my login (TML) plugin (3 Password fields on the Create Account tab, if enable password field in LRM and TML)

 == Changelog ==

+= VER 2.25 - 05/12/2024 =

+- Admin XSS Vulnerability fix (thanks to @vgo0 and WordFence)
+- Tested with WordPress version to 6.7.1
+- Removed Plugin update checked (moved to the Pro version)

 = VER 2.24 - 12/05/2024 =